-265.2 Structure Type Selection
+33.2 Structure Type Selection

-Determine the most appropriate type of short-span structure.
+The designer must determine the most appropriate type of short-span structure.
 The basic choices are a corrugated metal structure, concrete box culvert, concrete frame or arch, and a short-span bridge.
 While the site conditions are the primary deciding factor for structure selection, aesthetics, constructability and economics are also very important.